habworks/TestHost_USB_MSC/README.md

 When the USB Flash drive is removed a message will be displayed on the debug port that the USB Flash drive was removed
 ---The above behavior can be found (only) on git hash 5124106

+You can turn on and off the USB MSC.
+On the debug terminal type the command Help or ? to see a list of commands As it is written you can only turn off when the flash drive is removed.
+As it is written you can only turn on if it was previously turned off.
+To turn off:
+  On the debug terminal type the command MSC Off to turn off To turn on:
+  On the debug terminal type the command MSC On to turn on